Code-Institute-Submissions/KJLuton-OceanClearUp_MemoryCardGame/README.md

 ## User stories

 User 1:
-12 year old learning about the ocean and effects of single use plastic.
-Wants to learn
+8 year old wanting to play a fun game online.
+Has a lot of time to play the game.
+Plays a lot of games on her ipad.
+Wants to be able to play games when she is in the back of the car going to school.

 User 2:
-18 year old looking to play games on the internet.
+30 year old, male, georgraphy teacher looking for online educational games to share with his class to play at home.

 User 3:
+12 year old boy learning about the ocean and effects of single use plastics.
+Gets bored in school easily and is looking for a fun way to learn about the enviroment.

 ## Wireframes

-### Homepage - Wireframe

 ### Game Page - Wireframe
 ![Gamepage-Wireframe](/assets/images/readme_images/wireframes/memorygame_wireframe1.png)